neuroinformatics-unit/python-cookiecutter/docs/source/project_setup.md

 ### Initializing a Git Repository

 :::{note}
-Although While creating a Cookiecutter Projects, it asks for a GitHub username or organization and package name, it does not initialize a git repository.
+When creating a cookiecutter project, it asks for a GitHub username or organization and package name.
+However this does not initialize a git repository.
 :::

 Navigate to your project folder and initialize git: